GADH2022/CrowdFunding_using-Excel/README.md

-CrowdFunding using Excel
+Overview:

 After analyzing the Crowdfunding data, these are the conclusions that I can come up with:
-·        More people are interested in Theater Category.
+ 1.More people are interested in Theater Category.
-·        More campaigns are Successful.
+ 2.More campaigns are Successful.
 Journalism is the least successful.
-·        More Success is in the month of July and January.
+ 3.More Success is in the month of July and January.
-·        Less number of campaigns were cancelled.
+ 4.Less number of campaigns were cancelled.
-·        More campaigns were created and ended in the same month. images/image1.png
+ 5.More campaigns were created and ended in the same month. images/image1.png
 ![image1](https://user-images.githubusercontent.com/111449865/223517906-efc5de9b-442a-45b1-88d0-440b356b20b0.png)